amandeep511997/riverFlowsInYou/docs/index.md

 ## Welcome!
-This is my collection of some hymns, verses or quotations which I find to be blissful!
+This is my collection of some hymns, verses, poetry or quotations which I find to be blissful!

-These are some of the lines which are good to ponder upon.
-They all are along with their meanings.
-As

 > "The purpose is not just to utter words, but to live by them"